I need human help to enter verification code (office hours only)

 Being a retired public school librarian, Jeff brings a commitment to education and a passion for self-discovery to his work in the SJC community.
 Naturally, this inclination led him to double as a teacher at our Sunday School, and a mentor in our Youth B Mitzvah Program.

-In 2022, Jeff followed his passion for storytelling to found the Jewish Comics Library of Seattle (JCLS), a nonprofit project dedicated to amplifying Jewish graphic narratives by creating a low-stakes entrypoint into the diverse, modern Jewish experience.
-Visit the JCLS pop-up library on every 2nd and 4th Friday of the month at the Couth Buzzard Bookstore!
+In 2022, Jeff followed his passion for storytelling to found the Jewish Comics Library of Seattle (JCLS), a nonprofit charity dedicated to creating a low-stakes entrypoint into the diverse, modern Jewish experience by amplifying Jewish graphic narratives.
+Visit JCLS's pop-up library on every 2nd and 4th Friday of the month at the Couth Buzzard Bookstore!

 Ask a Madrikh!